Sílvia Soler

-Sílvia Soler i Guasch (born 1961) is a Catalan writer and journalist.
+Sílvia Soler i Guasch (born 1961) is a Spanish writer and journalist who writes in Catalan.
 In 2013, her novel L’estiu que comença was awarded the Ramon Llull Novel Award.

 Early life and education

 Sílvia Soler i Guasch was born on 5 October, 1961, in Figueres.
 Her mother is the writer Carme Guasch, her brother the journalist Toni Soler i Guasch.
 She has a degree in information science.

 Career

 As a journalist, Soler has worked for the radio, press, and television.
 She has written for such newspapers as Avui, Punt Diari and Presència.
 With time, she began to put more focus on book writing.

 Soler has written over twenty books, chiefly novels.
 Her fiction debut, Semblava de vidre (1984), won the Recull award.
 She is also the recipient of premi Fiter i Rossell for Mira’m als ulls and the Prudenci Bertrana Prize for Petons de diumenge.
 In 2013, Soler was awarded the Ramon Llull Novel Award for L’estiu que comença, a novel about a fifty years long friendship between a man and a woman.

 Soler's novel 39+1.
 L’edat en què una dona sap que l’home de la seva vida és ella mateixa (2005) was adapted for television.